LogoLogo

 Motivation

 The proliferation of UTXO-based overlay networks necessitates robust mechanisms for peer discovery and data synchronization.
-While BRC-22 defines transaction submission and processing, SHIP and SLAP extend this by providing standardized methods for discovering the overlay hosts that run particular services.
+While defines transaction submission and processing, SHIP and SLAP extend this by providing standardized methods for discovering the overlay hosts that run particular services.
 This architecture ensures seamless interaction between network participants, improving the efficiency and reliability of data propagation.
 It can also enable the users of services to find hosts that are interested in their transactions.

 Background